The pitfalls of next-token prediction: Related Work

+\textbf{Arguments against next-token prediction.} The most well-formulated criticism is the snowballing failure mode, which appears scattered in various forms in literature \citet{dziri23faith,lecun24ar,kaariainen2006lower,ross10efficient}.
+As explained earlier, this is orthogonal to our failure; indeed, in our setting the error happens ``instantaneously'' at the beginning, rather than snowball over time.

-Our main counterexample can be seen as a way of formalizing an emerging, informal intuition that is often worded as ``autoregressive next-token predictors are ill-suited for planning tasks''.
-Indeed, \citet{momennejad23eval,valmeekam2023planbench} report failures on several planning tasks framed as word problems (including path-finding in \citet{momennejad23eval}) and \citet{bubeck23sparks} on various arithmetic, summarization and poem/story generation problems (which they speculate is a limit of autoregressivity). \citet{mccoy23embers} argue that, for such tasks, the performance of the model must greatly depend on its frequency during pretraining.
-However, we demonstrate that even when trained on many samples from a distribution, the next-token predictor can fail on the very distribution.
+Our main counterexample can be seen as formalizing an emerging, informal intuition, often worded as ``autoregressive next-token predictors are ill-suited for planning tasks''.
+Indeed, \citet{momennejad23eval,valmeekam23critique,valmeekam2023planbench,planning23valmeekam} report failures on several planning tasks framed as word problems (including path-finding in \citet{momennejad23eval}) and \citet{bubeck23sparks} on various arithmetic, summarization and poem/story generation tasks. \citet{mccoy23embers} argue that, for such tasks, the performance of the model must greatly depend on its frequency during pretraining.
+However, we show that even when trained on many samples from a distribution, the next-token predictor can fail on the very distribution.